Andrew Felix Kaweesi

 Andrew Felix Kaweesi was the Assistant Inspector General of Police (AIGP) Uganda, and policeman.
-He was the Spokesperson of Uganda Police Force from August 2016 to 2017 when he was killed.
+He was the spokesperson of the Uganda Police Force from August 2016 until his death in 2017.
 He died at the rank of a Major General (equivalent NATO code OF-7).
 Kaweesi joined the police during the 2001 police intake and was the first to die among that intake.
 In 2016, Kaweesi was appointed by the Inspector General of Police (Kale Kayihura) to be the head of the Police's public relations department.

 Background

 Kaweesi was born in Kyazanga, Lwengo district.
 His parents (Esther and Alfonse Mutabazi) passed on during his childhood and this left him and his siblings in the hands of his relatives.
 Kaweesi's parents left for them 640 acres of land in Kitwekyagonja village in Lwengo district.
 Later on, Kaweesi mobilised his siblings to put up a structure on that land.
 He then married Annet Kaweesi who he had with five children.
 Their fifth child was born the day after Kaweesi's burial.
 This child was named after Kaweesi in remembrance of his father.